Active Whitening Charcoal Toothpaste

 • Acne treatment: Depending on the severity, charcoal can double as an exfoliator and spot treatment to absorb impurities from beneath the skin for smoother results.

-• Skin healer: Bug bites, cuts, rashes or any minor infection at that, it serves as an ailment to cure and relieve skin.
+• Skin healer: Bug bites, cuts, rashes, or any minor infection.
+At that, it serves as an ailment to cure and relieve skin.

 Is it safe?